vowsjs/kyuri/README.md

-# Kyuri
+# Kyuri - plain words go in, VowsJS stubs come out

-## a Gherkin dialect built specifically for asynchronous programming that targets javascript. english goes in, VowsJS test stubs go out.
+Kyuri is a node.js [Cucumber][0] implementation with a few extra asynchronous keywords. supports 160+ languages and exports to VowsJS stubs

 ## Example